 The FRPC's goals are that the governmentwide inventory system:

 Leads to an increased level of agency accountability for asset management.

 Allows comparing and benchmarking across various types of real property assets.

 Gives decision-makers the accurate, reliable data needed to make asset management decisions, including disposing of unneeded federal properties.

-The Federal Real Property Profile (FRPP) is the single comprehensive inventory system that contains data on all federal real property assets within and outside the United States, including improvements on federal land.
+The Federal Real Property Profile (FRPP) is the Federal government’s inventory system that contains data on all real property assets within and outside the United States, including improvements on federal land.

 You should direct all new user ID requests by entering the application at the Real Property Profile Website and clicking on "need a user ID?"
 Approval for new accounts and the level of access is granted by an agency administrator within each federal agency.
 Each agency may see its data, and only its data.

 Most agencies report their entire inventory annually as required by Federal Management Regulations (FMR) Part 102-84, Annual Real Property Inventories.
 The FRPP inventory system provides agencies the capability to update their inventory on a 'real time' basis.